UWDIRECT/UWDIRECT.github.io/syllabus.md

 - **Tuesday** at 1:30 PM - 2:20 PM
 - **Thursday** at 10:30 AM - 11:20 AM

+## Homework

+All homework assignments will be due on **Tuesdays at 11:59 PM** unless otherwise noted.

 ## <span style="background-color:#a6cee3">SEDS (546)</span> and <span style="background-color:#b2df8a">DSMCER (545)</span> Schedule